UWPCE-PythonCert/IntroPython-2017/_sources/supplemental/installing/git_editor_windows.rst.txt

 Nano
 ----

-This was a nice way to go -- but unfortunately, there no longer seems to be a Windows binary available for nano
+This was a nice way to go -- but unfortunately, there no longer seems to be a Windows binary available for nano.

 For all Windows installations, download the WinNT/9x binary from here: